Abigail Scott

 Paddle boards that are made of hard materials are considered to be more "traditional."
 They have an EPS foam core encased in materials like epoxy, fiberglass, wood, carbon fiber, or plastic, and then wrapped around that core is another material.
 They are often a little bit quicker than inflatable SUPs, and as a result, they perform better for SUP surfing, which requires you to be agile on a solid board.
 On the other hand, there are also certain drawbacks associated with hard SUPs.
 The fact that they are so large makes it more challenging to put them away.
 They are also difficult to transport, mainly when the wind is strong.
 (Be prepared to go forward on your board even when you don't think the wind will help you; it might happen when you least expect it.)

-If you're thinking about trying stand-up paddleboard yoga, you should be psyched because you will experience something incredibly serene and very Instagrammable.
+If you're considering trying stand-up paddleboard yoga, you should be psyched because you will experience something incredibly serene and very Instagrammable.
 There's a good reason so many people are getting into stand-up paddleboard (SUP) yoga right now: it's an experience that'll get your blood pumping.
 If stand-up paddleboard yoga is your thing, you should search for a board with a deck width of at least 31 inches and a length of at least 10 feet.
 This will ensure you have the space to practice tree poses to your heart's delight.

 You'll want a longer and narrower board with a pointed nose and a displacement hull if you use a stand-up paddleboard for touring.
 Extended paddleboard journeys may help you cover ground more quickly and effectively.